canonical/ubuntu-core-docs/docs/en/image-building.md

 that manages snaps is itself installed via its own snap.

-Reference images are available for supported platforms, including Raspberry Pi, Qualcomm Snapdragin and x86 KVM virtualisation, and these can be download and installed easily.
+Reference images are available for supported platforms, including Raspberry Pi, Qualcomm Snapdragon and x86 KVM virtualisation, and these can be download and installed easily.
 See [Supported platforms](platforms.md) for the current list.

 ## Inside a model assertion